johnmeasey/Thesis-Writing-Guide/README.md

 This course has 18 hours and requires two classes per week for nine weeks.
-It will be taught on Friday first (8:30-9:15am) and second period (9:25-10:10am) in Room XXXX
+It will be taught on Friday first (8:30-9:15am) and second period (9:25-10:10am) in Room XXXX You can access this course right now at https://johnmeasey.github.io/Thesis-Writing-Guide/

 ## Course syllabus
 1. The philosophy of science – why we need to record what we do; standing on the shoulders of giants; publication